Moulberry/AxiomDocumentation/src/editor/mainmenubar/select.md

 The Select submenu lets users perform a variety of functions to modify [Selections](/tools/selection/intro.md).
 Blocks within the selection are not factored in the following options, only the selection shape is modified.

+## Clear
+- Clears active selections.

+## Move Selection
+- Moves the selection but not the blocks within.

+## Filter
+- Filters the selection to only the block or block type provided.

 ## Expand

  - Expands the selection surface with the provided offset.